xingnanxia/RateMySchool/README.md

 4. wrote methods that displays school title and school description when the user clicks a school on the dropdown menu

+Review Project:
+1. Created a database table of Vanderbilt University that stores all reviews (including country, year, review).
+2. Created an html form for writing reviews, and submit the result to php.
+3. php store the form as an entry into the database table.

 Todo:

 1) create school aspect buttons: engineering, computer science, math and finance, other(workload, professors, research),